-A high-performance, high-resolution graphics adapter provides the video subsystem and monitor connection for IntelliStation M Pro (Type 6889) computers.
+A high-performance, high-resolution graphics adapter provides the video subsystem and 15-pin monitor connection for IntelliStation M Pro (Type 6889) computers.
 The type of graphics adapter installed varies with computer model.
-One of the following is preinstalled in an expansion slot:
+One of the following is preinstalled in either the AGP or a PCI expansion slot: